juliehutchinson001/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-Duane met the Unicorn King who granted him magic powers.
+When Duane opened the door, something wonderful happened.
+He met a Unicorn King that was trapped in the room of the secret wooden door.
+He looked so sad that Duane even noticed his pain.
+So Duane who granted him magic powers.
 The end.

 ## Cast